maxhipperson/Predicting-Alzheimers/README.md

 ## Generating the benchmark datasets

-Run `create_benchmark_dataset.py`.
-Make sure that `directory` is pointed at the `data` folder.
+Run `create_dataset.py`.
+Make sure that `csv_path` is set correctly.

 ```
-# load csv
-directory = './data'

-csv = 'TADPOLE_D1_D2'
+csv_path = './data/TADPOLE_D1_D2.csv'
-new_csv = 'preprocessed_d1d2'
+df = pd.read_csv(csv_path)
 ```

-`csv` and `new_csv` indicate the base dataset to use and the name of the dataset ot be generated respectively.

-Two datasets are created; `f'{new_csv}.csv'` and `f'{new_csv}_benchmark.csv'` which correspond to the datset with **standard preprocessing** and **benchmark preprocessing** applied respectively.
+Two datasets are created: `./data/dataset_standard.csv` and `./data/dataset_benchmark.csv` which correspond to the datset with **standard preprocessing** and **benchmark preprocessing** applied respectively.

 Standard preprocessing:
 - Maps diagnosis
 - Adds age at exam
-- Adds target features
+- Converts csf features to numeric
 - Imputes missing diagnosis values where the diagnosis before and after is the same
+- Adds the target features

 Benchmark preprocessing:
 - Drops NaNs in `diagnosis` and `target_diagnosis` (needed for next step)
-- Selects feature subset
 - Encodes `diagnosis` and `target_diagnosis`
 - Drops entries where `APOE` is equal to 2

-Features included in the benchmark data:
+The resulting datasets **contain all features** orginally in `TADPOLE_D1_D2.csv`.

 ```
-['RID', 'diagnosis', 'ADAS13', 'Ventricles', 'CDRSB', 'ADAS11', 'MMSE',RAVLT_immediate, 'Hippocampus', 'WholeBrain', 'Entorhinal', 'MidTemp', 'APOE4', 'AGE_AT_EXAM', 'target_diagnosis', 'target_ADAS13', 'target_Ventricles', 'diagnosis_encoded', 'target_diagnosis_encoded']

 ```

 ## Importing the datasets

-I've made a util for importing the benchmark datasets.
-You can specify whether to drop entries containing NaNs, set the taget to be the `y` variable (by feature name), and specify the train:test split.
+The datasets can be imported by either reading in the csv or using the util.

+The util will handle:
+- Loading the dataset
+- Selecting a featureset (specified in a configuratuion file)
+- Dropping NaNs
+- Splitting into an x and y, train and test sets

+See the method documentation etc.

 ```
-def load_benchmark_dataset(csv, dropna=False, y_column='target_diagnosis_encoded', test_size=0.1):
+def load_benchmark_dataset(dataset_csv, features_yaml, dropna=False, y_column='target_diagnosis_encoded', test_size=0.1):
 ```

 The train:test split is default 90:10 (pretty standard) and has been **shuffled** before being split.